-- Have been told you have kidney problems
+- Have been told you have kidney problems.

-How do I prepare for an MRI?
+How do I prepare for a cardiac MRI?

 - Don’t bring your credit or debit cards into the MRI room.
 The machine might erase or damage the magnetic strip on the back of the cards.

 - If you have any implants or clips in your body, have your health care professional write a note to indicate if they are safe for MRI.

 What happens during an MRI?